是廣東人就唔可能唔識得上海灘??! (No Cantonese Chinese would be unfamiliar with Sheong Hoi Ta’an i.e. The Bund??!)

 - There are way too many things within the sheet music, so again, I’m excluding arc-arcs i.e. phrasing guides.
 This is bad, I know.
 The melody also has to be played in a certain way to reproduce that beloved flavour.
 I humbly beseech you to listen to some YouTube recordings to understand the flavour.

 Sincere thanks to YouTuber Nattasira Yauvasuta for highlighting “Rubato” means “rhythmic freedom by a slight speeding up and then slowing down of the tempo.”
 I’ve investigated and unfortunately, there seems to be a slight difference between the traditional and the modern interpretation of the term.
 (Type “rubato meaning” into Google and you’ll see two definitions) Rather than use the less common terms (for Electone) of Ad Libitum or A Piacere, I decided to retain my original notation.
 What I mean is, play it as you wish.

 Not exactly the original series.
-Instead, it looks (to me) to be a movie condensation.
+Instead, it looks (to me) to be the series condensed into a movie.
 The theme song plays in full right at the beginning.